Indiana candidate’s outsourcing ties magnified under Trump

 That secured Trump votes from many factory workers on his way to a 19-point victory in the state, said Chuck Jones, the recently retired president of United Steel Workers Local 1999.
 In Braun, Jones says he sees someone like Trump who is “just telling people what they want to hear.”

-“People were looking for somebody who might give them a ray of hope,” said Jones who is a Democrat.
+“People were looking for somebody who might give them a ray of hope,” said Jones, who is a Democrat.
 “Some of these politicians, even though they were free-traders, like Mike Braun, they said, ‘Huh, it worked for Donald Trump, maybe it will work for me?'”